compmem/smile/docs/accessing_data.rst

 ================================

 In SMILE, each state will produce what is called a *.slog* file by default.
-This file is a specially compressed file comprised of all the important data associated with the state.
+This file is a specially compressed file composed of all the important data associated with the state.
 It not only logs every parameter, but also all of the variables listed in the *Logged Attributes* section of the docstrings.
 In most cases, every state will save out 2 rows of data to the